bioFAM/MOFA2/README.md

 Yes! and there is no hidden imputation step, it simply ignores them.
 Matrix factorisation models are known to be very robust to the presence of missing values!

-### Frequently asked questions on the software
+### FAQ on the software

 **(Q) I get one of the following errors when running MOFA:**
 ```
 AttributeError: 'module' object has no attribute 'core.entry_point

 Error in py_module_import(module, convert = convert) :
- ModuleNotFoundError: No module named 'mofapy'
+ ModuleNotFoundError: No module named 'mofapy2'
 ```
 First thing: restart R and try again.
 If the error still holds, this means that either:
 (1) you did not install the mofa Python package (see instructions above).
 (2) you have multiple python installations and R is not detecting the correct one where mofa is installed.
 You need to find out the right Python interpreter, which usually will be the one you get when running `which python` in the terminal.
-You can test if the mofa packaged is installed by running INSIDE python: `import mofapy`.
+You can test if the mofa packaged is installed by running INSIDE python: `import mofapy2`.
 Once everything is figured out, specify the following at the beginning of your R script:
 ```
 library(reticulate)